San-B-09/Telegram-YT-Downloader/README.md

 # Telegram-YT-Downloader
-This repo containts code for building a YouTube Downloader telegram bot.
+This repo contains code for building a YouTube Downloader telegram bot.

 ## Installation Details
 All the required modules are listed under requirements.txt.
 Run the following command to install the same: